DotNetCross/Sorting/src/DotNetCross.Sorting/API.md

 If we had https://github.com/dotnet/csharplang/issues/905 this might not be that big an issue, but we might expect issues for some uses of `BinarySearch`.

+#### Tests
+The fundamental principle of the tests are they use `Array.Sort` for generating the expected output.
+The idea being span `Sort` should give exactly the same result.

-#### TODOs
+#### Notes and TODOs
-Overall, biggest to-do are tests.
-Feedback on whether it is OK to use Array.Sort as ground truth is needed.

-How can we succinctly define the many test cases that are needed?

-- Tests, tests tests.
-  - Each specialized path needs tests.
-  - More error condition tests.
-  - Test all filler patterns.
+Biggest problem currently is that there are differences for some specific test cases:
+- NaN for float and double will not give the same result **when** sorting keys and values.
+  - I have not had time to debug this.
+In span Sort I wanted to use the specialized sort path for these, but `coreclr` only does that when items/values are of the same type.
+This means `coreclr` does not do a `NaNPrepass` for floating point types when items is not of same type.
+  - I removed this then, but results are still different.
+- BogusComparable tests fail since Array.Sort will throw on these for **some** lengths.
+  - Tests need to be modified to handle this, and span Sort must detect this issue and throw.

+There are a lot of other remaining TODOs e.g.:

-  - Better separation between fast and slow (OuterLoop) tests, currently tests are slow.
+- Better separation between fast and slow (OuterLoop) tests, currently tests are slow, even the "fast" ones.
-    - Need to know what lengths need testing for fast tests?
-50 like in coreclr?
 - Port performance tests as per `corefx` standard.
   - Need to determine scope of these... a lot can be added.

-#### Review
-I need review feedback on the overall implementation.
+Performance is currently on par or significantly better than `coreclr` for value types.
+As soon as reference types are used performance is... well miserably.
+This probably reflects the fact that my main focus was on optimizing for `int`s.
+I believe the issue here must be around how I have factored the generic code.

 - Are the changes I have made acceptable?
 - Are there any issues with how I have factored the code into the different types and generic methods?
 - Any way to make reference type code faster?
   - Is there any way one can circumvent the canonical representation of generic types and methods when a type is a reference type?
 So we can avoid `JIT_GenericHandleMethod` or `JIT_GenericHandleClass`, which shows up during profiling?
-This is the reason for the `IComparable` variant of the code...
+This is the reason for the `IComparable` variant of the code... but it is still slow.